Jerry Stooks, The Downstairs Club and the naming of Zoot Money’s Big Roll Band

 As is well known, Zoot Money and the Big Roll Band went on to become a major part of the British rhythm and blues scene, reaching the Top Thirty singles charts in 1966 with “Big Time Operator”.
 For some years Zoot also combined music with acting.
 Though too modest to say so, he is thought to be the only person ever to have taken a phone call from Paul McCartney while in prison.
 (He was filming the movie of “Porridge” with Ronnie Barker on location in Chelmsford Prison in 1979 when one of the warders asked him “is your name Money?
 There’s some bloke named McCartney on the phone for you”.
 The result was the 1980 album “Mr. Money”, issued on Paul McCartney’s MPL label.)

-For a review I wrote of a 2003 Guildford concert of the British Legends of Rhythm and Blues UK Tour featuring Zoot Money please click here.
+Don’t forget to check out the page on the unveiling of the Blue Plaque at the site of the old Downstairs Club by clicking here.
+And for a review I wrote of a 2003 Guildford concert of the British Legends of Rhythm and Blues UK Tour featuring Zoot Money please click here.

 Okay, that’s enough of that; on, on and ever onwards to The Bournemouth Years – Piano.